fastovetsilya/ProbGBT/README.md

      - Moderate computational cost (between `spline` and `sample_kde` in terms of speed)
      - Produces smoother distributions than the spline method
      - May not capture extremely complex distributions as well as `sample_kde`
+     - When GMM is selected but fails to converge, spline results are used instead

    The choice of smoothing method depends on your specific needs:
       - Use `sample_kde` (default) for the most accurate representation when computational cost is not a concern
-      - Use `spline` for the fastest performance when dealing with large datasets
+      - Use `spline` for the fastest performance when dealing with large datasets or no calibration is used
       - Use `gmm` for a good balance between smooth distributions and reasonable performance

 ### Calibration Process